-“Follow your heart,” “Go with your gut,” “Find yourself,” “Speak your truth”—we’ve all heard these phrases ad nauseam.
-Each one is supposed to encourage us to live authentically and in line with our own wishes, desires, values, or ideas.
-Yet, we can also find it so very difficult and challenging to do so (or even to fully understand what doing so means).
+“Follow your heart.”
+“Go with your gut.”
+“Find yourself.”
+“Speak your truth.”
+We’ve all heard these phrases ad nauseam.
+Each one is supposed to encourage us to live authentically and in line with our own wishes, desires, values, and ideas.
+Yet we can also find it so very difficult and challenging to do so (or even to fully understand what doing so means).

 First of all, what is our “heart” or our “truth,” exactly?
 And is it really ours?
-As someone who has taught in high-achieving environments like Yale and Stanford, it’s easy for me to see how one’s culture completely shapes what one thinks is “truth.”
+As someone who has taught in high-achieving environments, like Yale and Stanford, it’s easy for me to see how one’s culture completely shapes what one thinks is “truth.”
 High-achieving students (and high-achievers generally) buy into the idea that “I am what I do.”
 They think their value stems first and foremost from their productivity — whatever shape or form that takes.
-As a consequence, their well-being depends entirely on whether they are getting rewards and achieving their goals: receiving A’s, successfully founding that start-up, getting a powerful internship, or landing that coveted leadership position.
-You are a worthwhile human being if and only if you are successful, powerful, or wealthy or have reached a certain status.
+As a consequence, their well-being depends entirely on whether they are getting rewards and achieving their goals: receiving A’s, founding a start-up, getting an internship, or landing a coveted leadership position.
+You are a worthwhile human being if and only if you are successful, powerful, wealthy, or have reached a certain status.

-Many female students I have taught in my classes shared with me that—even if they are deeply interested in starting a family—the message they receive is inevitably “You can’t do that until you’re in your 30s or you’ll ruin your career.”
+Many female students I have taught in my classes shared with me that, even if they are deeply interested in starting a family, the message they receive is, “You can’t do that until you’re in your 30s, or you’ll ruin your career.”
 No one would take them seriously if they admitted what they truly wanted — even though, medically speaking, the healthiest time to have a child may be in one’s 20s.

 How to Be Wonderful

-We all strive to be successful, or "good at" our work, parenting, athletics, video gaming or whatever your favorite hobby is.
-But one thing we don't think about - is how to be wonderful.
+We all strive to be successful, or "good at" our work, parenting, athletics, gaming, or whatever our favorite activity is.
+But one thing we don't think about is how to be wonderful.

 And yet isn’t it the wonderful people, the generous, kind, and compassionate ones, who actually do the heavy lifting?
 Isn’t it they who carry us through life?
 They are there when we have fallen, they love us when we don’t love ourselves, they care when no one else does, they show a depth of empathy that inspires us to be better people, they laugh from a place of wisdom and peace, they share with us a kindness we don’t find elsewhere.
 It’s the wonderful people who are the most successful and impactful influences on all our lives, and we are blessed to encounter them.

 So, what does the research show us?
-It shows us that we will gain only momentary bursts of joy from all the pleasures we are seeking in life, from sex to money.
-The long-lasting fulfillment we seek comes from living a life of purpose, of meaning, of compassion, and of altruism.
+It shows us that we will gain only momentary bursts of joy from all the pleasures we seek in life, from sex to money.
+The long-lasting fulfillment we desire comes from living a life of purpose, meaning, compassion, and altruism.
 It comes from being there for others, helping where we can, loving one another despite our differences, and making others smile.
-Yes, follow your ambitions, dreams and professional goals - why not?
-They too can bring great satisfaction and even meaning.
+Yes, follow your ambitions, dreams, and professional goals.
+Why not?
+They can bring great satisfaction and even meaning.
 But remember what also leads to your deepest happiness.
-You already know what you will know on your deathbed: that a life well lived is a life in which you have shared an abundance of love.
-That the only aspiration to have is to be a wonderful person for someone else.
+You already know what you will know on your deathbed—that a life well lived is a life in which you have shared an abundance of love, and that the greatest aspiration to have is to be a wonderful person for someone else.